esensible/silkflow/README.md

-# Silkflow - Reactive Python Framework for the Kindle Paperwhite
+# Silkflow - Reactive Python Framework for Kindles

-Silkflow is a lightweight, reactive web framework for Python, specifically designed for Kindle devices like the Kindle Paperwhite.
-With its e-ink display, long battery life, and IP67 rating, the Kindle Paperwhite is an excellent choice for hobbyist projects such as home automation, weather station displays, and other IoT applications.
-Silkflow simplifies the development, testing, and deployment of applications on Kindle devices, allowing you to create engaging and interactive user interfaces tailored for your projects.

-Silkflow is designed to work with ES5 JavaScript and uses HTTP long-polling as an alternative to Websockets for providing a reactive user experience.
-This design choice ensures compatibility with a wide range of devices, including older or lower-powered devices that may not support newer JavaScript features.

-Silkflow is also designed to support multiple synchronized clients, making it a great choice for applications that require real-time collaboration or shared state to be displayed across multiple devices.
+Silkflow is a lightweight reactive web framework that brings the Kindle Paperwhite and Raspberry Pi together for a match made in heaven.
+Designed specifically for resource-constrained environments, Silkflow allows you to create interactive web applications in Python, similar to Plotly Dash or Streamlit, but with a focus on supporting the Kindle Paperwhite as a low-cost, IP67 rated, daylight readable display.

+## Kindle Paperwhite and Raspberry Pi: A Perfect Pair

+Silkflow unlocks the potential of the Kindle Paperwhite as a versatile, low-cost, waterproof, daylight readable display, powered by a Raspberry Pi or similar embedded controllers.
+This framework is ideal for hobbyists and tinkerers who want to bring their creative ideas to life using the Kindle Paperwhite as a display for projects like home automation control panels, weather station displays, or real-time data dashboards.

 ## Features

-- Lightweight and efficient design optimized for lower-power devices and the Silk browser
-- Reactive web framework with support for ES5 JavaScript
-- Alternative communication methods to Websockets, using HTTP long-polling
-- Designed for synchronized, multi-head clients for real-time collaboration and shared experiences

-## Kindle Paperwhite

-The Kindle Paperwhite is an awesome display for loads of projects, not to mention that the HW is subsidised

-* **High-resolution e-ink display**: The Kindle Paperwhite's easily readable display works well under various lighting conditions.
-* **IP67 rated**: The Paperwhite's durability and suitability for diverse environments make it a reliable display choice.
-* **Low power consumption**: The device lasts weeks on a single charge, making it perfect for energy-efficient projects.

-Silkflow was developed with the sole purpose of delivering IoT and other projects designed to rock the Kindle Paperwhite's capabilities, providing a visually appealing and functional user experience.
-Explore Silkflow and unlock the full potential of the Kindle Paperwhite for your projects.
+* **Kindle Paperwhite Support:** Tailored for use with the Kindle Paperwhite, leveraging its unique features as a low-cost, IP67 rated, daylight readable display.
+* **Lightweight and Efficient:** Designed for resource-constrained environments, Silkflow ensures smooth performance on a wide range of devices, including the Kindle Paperwhite.
+* **Reactive Web Framework:** Build interactive and dynamic applications with ease using Silkflow's Python-based reactive framework, embracing real-time updates without tedious page reloads.
+* **Synchronized Multi-client Support:** Create applications that require real-time collaboration or shared state across multiple devices, taking full advantage of the Kindle Paperwhite as a display.
+Getting Started

 ## Getting Started